- 10 courses

 - Personal resume including relevant work and experience.

 - Applicants should have a background in nutrition or related science and/or meet the pre-requisite coursework for admissions (described below).

 The Master of Science in Nutritional Sciences degree requires 30 credit hours of core and concentration courses.
 All courses are 3 credit hour courses.

-- Yes.
-All students must electronically send a valid GRE exam score to the UT Austin Graduate School.
+- The GRE requirement will be waived for all applicants for the Fall 2021 semester.
+Students may continue to submit official GRE scores for consideration, but they will not be required to do so.
+Providing GRE scores can bolster your application if there are aspects of your application that you feel may be not as competitive as others.
 Students are also able to request a waiver from the Director of the program with appropriate submission of their current MCAT, PCAT, OAT, or DAT score.
 Some additional waivers can be provided for learners that have earned a graduate clinical/science degree (e.g., MD, PA, DDS) if they are currently practicing in their clinical field.
-Questions should be directed to email@example.com.
+Questions should be directed to firstname.lastname@example.org.

 - Yes.
 College of Natural Sciences (https://cns.utexas.edu/career-services) and the UT Austin Graduate School (https://gradschool.utexas.edu/services-and-resources/career-resources) both offer career services.
 Students are also invited to attend the Nutritional Sciences Seminar (https://he.utexas.edu/ntr/research/seminar-series) and join the Nutrition Graduate Student Association (https://he.utexas.edu/ntr/graduate-students/graduate-student-organization).

 - Federal financial aid is available through the Free Application for Federal Student Aid (FAFSA.org).